 You’ll start your naval career as a Marine.
 With experience and further training, you could be promoted to Corporal and beyond.
 If you show the right commitment, skills and academic ability, you could become a Commissioned Officer.
 Members of the Royal Navy are promoted on merit.
 Work hard and you can rise through the ranks.

-Training and development continues throughout your career with the Royal Navy.
+Training and development continue throughout your career with the Royal Navy.
 When you join, you’ll spend 32 weeks at Commando Training Centre Royal Marines (CTCRM) in Lympstone and learn the skills you need to become an elite amphibious soldier.
 At this stage you can choose an area of specialisation and train for roles such as armoured support, driver and medical assistant.
 And the higher up the ranks you climb, the more options you’ll have open to you.

 There are many benefits of undertaking an Apprenticeship within the Royal Navy, such as: